MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ---
-title: Customize & save layouts of your windows and tabs
+title: Customize & save layouts of windows and tabs
-description: Learn how to customize tabs and windows in Visual Studio to create layouts that work best for your development workflows. ms.date: 08/16/2024 ms.topic: conceptual
+description: Learn how to customize tabs and windows in Visual Studio to create layouts that work best for your development workflows. ms.date: 08/16/2024 ms.topic: how-to
 f1_keywords:
 - vs.windows
 - vs.environment